Starting again: how to move past an outburst or slip up

 If you know me, you know I only promote things that are simple to put into practice!
 I had avoided things for many years because I thought it would be too hard, take too much effort, or just not work for me.
 I’m here to tell you firsthand that these practices are EASY and THEY WORK!

-Get the Free Morning Magic Checklist, print it out and see what these easy habits can do for you.
+Get the Free Happiness Habits Tracker (with mini e-book), print it out and see what these easy habits can do for you.

 I bet, after a month or so, you’ll be feeling more relaxed and able to let things roll off your back.